Modules

 Enums defined in a module can be exported and used in importing code:

-module Shapes exposing (Shape, area)
+module Shapes exposing Shape, area

-type Shape = Circle(Float) | Square(Float)
+= Circle(Float)

 fn area : Shape -> Float

-fn area shape = case shape of
+fn area shape =

 Circle r -> 3.14 * r * r